abs-lang/abs/docs/introduction/why-another-scripting-language.md

 ```

 That's about it for the intro, we don't want to spoil the rest.
-You can now head over to the [introduction to ABS' syntax!](/syntax)
+You can now head over to read [how to run ABS code!](/introduction/run-abs-code)